ibm-cloud-docs/Cloudant/api/active_tasks.md

 Name | Description
 -----|------------
 changes_done | Number of document revisions that are processed by this task.
-A document can have one or more revisions. design_document | The design document that contains the view or index function or functions. total_changes| The number of unindexed changes to process.
+A document can have one or more revisions. design_document | The design document that includes the view or index function or functions. total_changes| The number of unindexed changes to process.
 This count includes deleted documents, although these documents are automatically skipped by the indexer.